denten-books/plain-text/main.md

 "unknown" texts and writers must expand considerable energy justifying the aesthetic merits of their chosen subject.
-At stake in the binary logic of aestheticism are the very notions of "beautiful" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull material from one category into the other.
+At stake in the binary logic of aestheticism are the very notions of "beautiful" and "quotidian" as markers of prestige---notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull material from one category into the other.
 In the meantime, the shoring up of the aesthetic detracts from the larger aims of literary scholarship, reducing literature to its ornamental